What is Employee Transfer?

 The transfer may be requested by the employee himself or by his immediate boss (superior) or by the manager of another department

-- Production Transfer: Production transfer is usually practiced to prevent lay-off that is to say when there is a surplus of the workforce in the factory, excess workers are laid off.
-But, if they are transferred to another factory or plant, where there is a shortage of labor, the massive lay off can be.
+Production transfer is usually practised to prevent lay-off that is to say when there is a surplus of the workforce in the factory, excess workers are laid off.
+But, if they are transferred to another factory or plant, where there is a shortage of labour, the massive layoff can be.

-- Replacement Transfer: This form of transfer also helps in preventing lay-off of senior employees by replacing a junior employee.
-The organization opts this transfer when there is a continuous decrease in the operations, and the organization wants to retain an employee who has been serving the organization for a long time.
+This form of transfer also helps in preventing lay-off of senior employees by replacing a junior employee.
+The organization opts for this transfer when there is a continuous decrease in the operations, and the organization wants to retain an employee who has been serving the organization for a long time.

-- Versatility Transfer: To make the employees competent and versatile, these transfers are initiated.
-It is also called as job rotation which can be commonly seen in banks where employees working at clerical levels has to work at different profiles.
+To make the employees competent and versatile, these transfers are initiated.
+It is also called job rotation which can be commonly seen in banks where employees working at clerical levels has to work at different profiles.

-- Remedial Transfer: When the initial placement of an employee is faulty, or the worker is not comfortable with the superior or with the coworkers, or there are some health issues, then these transfers are affected as a remedy to the situation.
-As the transfer is requested by the employee himself, it is also called as a personal transfer.
+When the initial placement of an employee is faulty, or the worker is not comfortable with the superior or with the coworkers, or there are some health issues, then these transfers are affected as a remedy to the situation.
+As the transfer is requested by the employee himself, it is also called s a personal transfer.

 There are several benefits of transfers which includes improvement in skills, employee satisfaction, better employer-employee relations, the remedy to faulty placement, etc.